CaoYuchen/caoyuchen.github.io/portfolio/index.md

 ### Dr.Dox Quest For Time

 GGJ 2022 game project: <a href="https://github.com/gcwhitfield/DrDoxQuestForTime" target="_blank" style="color:blue">Dr.Dox Quest For Time</a>.
-It's a puzzle game where Dr.Dox is a time traveller seeking for treasures but he has to be careful to not bump into himself in the past to avoid time paradox.
+It's a puzzle game where Dr.Dox is a time traveler seeking for treasures but he has to be careful to not bump into himself in the past to avoid time paradox.
 My major role in this project:

 - Game design
 - Programming